litestar-org/litestar/docs/usage/routing/parameters.rst

 It is possible to coerce query :term:`parameters <parameter>` into different types.
 A query starts out as a :class:`string <str>`, but its values can be parsed into all kinds of types.

-Since this is done by Pydantic, everything that works there will work for query :term:`parameters <parameter>` as well.
+Since this is done by Pydantic, everything that works there will work for query parameters as well.

 .. literalinclude:: /examples/parameters/query_params_types.py
     :caption: Coercing query parameters into different types